microsoft/node-diagnostic-channel/src/diagnostic-channel/README.md

 Pushes the provided context preservation function onto a 'stack' of functions to preserve context.

-The context preservation function `preserver` should track the context at the time it is invoked, and return a function that restores the preserved context, forwards its arguments to `callback`, returns the context to before this function was called, then returns the result of `callback`.
+The context preservation function `preserver` is expected to capture the current context and return a function that when invoked restores this preserved context and only then calls the provided callback with the originally provided arguments.
+Before returning, this second function should also restore the previous context.

 A simple example preserving the Zone.js context: